CMPS-6100/lab-08-template/lab-08.md

 denotes PID 5.
 (We have provided you with all of the routines you need for manipulating the job list.)

-- `tsh` should reap all of its zombie children.
-If any job terminates because it receives a signal that it didn't catch, then `tsh` should recognize this event and print a message with the job's PID and a description of the offending signal.

 # Checking Your Work

 We have provided some tools to help you check your work.